-A highly sensitive child, as the name suggests, is more susceptible to the people and situations around him.
-Here are a few highly sensitive child traits you may notice in your child:
+A highly sensitive child, as the name suggests, is more susceptible to the people and situations around them.
+Here are a few highly sensitive child traits you may notice in your child.

-Your highly sensitive child will react with emotionally to almost everything.
-A simple visit to a pet store could leave him feeling miserable for the animals there.
-A stern look from you could reduce him to tears.
+Your highly sensitive child will react emotionally to almost everything.
+A simple visit to a pet store could leave them feeling miserable for the animals there.
+A stern look from you could reduce them to tears.
 Being highly sensitive also makes your child empathize with others.
 He may feel so bad about others’ problems that he wants to go out of his way to help them.
 He may worry too much about others and want to make things right for them.

 If your child is highly sensitive, he will delve deeper into things than most other children of his age do.
 For your child, a simple event like failure to achieve a particular target will not be just that.
 He broods over the matter, thinking why he did not realize the mistake in time, and what he could have done about it.
 This could result in stress and anxiety.

 For your child, being highly emotional means that everything that happens is personal.
-Your child will react to everything in a way where he feels whatever others say is applicable to him only.
+Your child will react to everything in a way where he feels whatever others say is applicable to them only.

-If your child feels that he has taken a wrong decision he will feel extremely guilty.
-He will ponder over too much into the reasons.
-No matter what you say or do, he would not come out of it for a long time.
+If your child feels that he has made a wrong decision he will feel extremely guilty.
+They will ponder too much into the reasons.
+No matter what you say or do, they will not come out of it for a long time.